Docs › Guides › Simplification

 At high simplification, small polygons can disappear entirely.
 Pass keep-shapes to -simplify (or tick prevent shape removal in the web UI's Simplify panel) to retain at least one ring per multipart feature, regardless of how aggressive the simplification is.

-mapshaper provinces.shp -simplify 5% keep-shapes -o provinces.geojson
+mapshaper islands.geojson -simplify 5% keep-shapes -o islands-simplified.geojson

 Spherical vs planar geometry